EU telecoms chief gets backing for reform package

 SECTOR STRUGGLES

-Kroes also beat back a late challenge to the so-called "net neutrality" provisions in the package, which allow telecom operators to charge Internet companies for prioritising traffic on networks.
+Kroes also beat back a late challenge to the so-called "net neutrality" provisions in the package, which allow telecom operators to charge Internet companies for prioritizing traffic on networks.

 Telecom operators hope that Kroes' net neutrality measures would clear up the legal uncertainty and head off other countries from passing laws such as the Dutch one.